 The aging Interstate Bridge needs to be replaced with a modern, earthquake-resilient structure that will improve safety and keep travelers and our economy moving.
-The Interstate Bridge Replacement (IBR) Program will cost an estimated \$6 billion to address the safety and mobility problems associated with the existing bridge and Program area.
-While funding from Oregon, Washington, and federal grants will make up a large share of the construction costs, the Program's financial plan calls for at least 20% of the capital funding to come from leveraging tolls.
+The Interstate Bridge Replacement (IBR) program is estimated to cost between \$5 billion and \$7.5 billion.
+While funding from Oregon, Washington, and federal grants will make up a large share of the construction costs, the program's financial plan calls for at least 20% of the capital funding to come from leveraging tolls.